paularmstrong/build-tracker/docs/docs/app.md

 ### `seed` _dev-only_

 For development purposes only!
-This function will seed your database with fake data so that it's easier to integrate new plugins.
+This function will seed your database with fake data so that it's easier to build and test new plugins.
+This command also requires the package `@build-tracker/fixtures`, which is not installed by default.
+You will need to install it manually.

 ### `version`